 Racetrack Playa, in Death Valley National Park, is well known for the phenomenon of tracks left by hundreds of rocks plowing across the nearly flat playa surface.
-Rock movement by pebble to boulder-size pieces of dolomite and granite leave tracks in the playa surface, showing the direction of motion via grooves cut in the playa mud.
+Rock movement by pebble- to boulder-sized pieces of dolomite and granite leave tracks in the playa surface, showing the direction of motion via grooves cut in the playa mud.
 Remarkably, multiple rocks commonly show parallel tracks, including apparently synchronous high-angle turns.
 The phenomenon of rock motion has excited considerable interest, and various mechanisms for rock motion have been proposed, but owing to the harsh nature of the playa surroundings, and the difficulty of access, there has been no unambiguous determination of the mechanisms for rock motion.

-In this introduction, the author chose to foreground the mystery surrounding the subject, making the moving rocks of Death Valley more real because of it.
-If, for example, the essay had simply started talking about all the research and study, as well as the scientific experimentation that was done, chances are many readers would lose interest.
+In this introduction, the author chooses to foreground the mystery surrounding the subject, making the moving rocks of Death Valley more real because of it.
+If the essay had simply started talking about all the research and scientific experimentation that was done, chances are many readers would lose interest.

-Finally, here is the last example, which might be familiar to you:
+Finally, here is the last sample:

 Commensalism is the name for a biological interaction in which one organism benefits and the other derives neither benefit nor harm.
-In a stable environment -- like that which occurs in isolated environments -- organisms evolve to lose anything that isn't necessary to their daily needs.
+In a stable environment-like that which occurs in isolated environments-organisms evolve to lose anything that isn't necessary to their daily needs.
 But when that environment changes, and the organisms upon which others depend can no longer survive, entire ecosystems can crash.
 Though much less commonly known than the related terms of parasitism and symbiosis, commensalism is common when multiple species live together in non-predator-prey relationships.

 In this introduction, there is a definition being used, introducing the relatively uncommon term around which the argument will be built, and simultaneously displaying the essay's topic.
-It's also implying that the reader's assumptions about symbiosis and parasitism are incorrect, which is a challenge -- another way to engage and hook readers.
+It's also implying that the reader's assumptions about symbiosis and parasitism are incorrect, which is a challenge-another way to engage and hook readers.

-Regardless of the hook used, the purpose of an introduction is to front-load the "so what" part of the essay, compiling all the reasons your readers need to know in order to believe whatever the rest of the essay will try to convince or tell them about.
+Regardless of the hook used, the purpose of an introduction is to front-load the "So what?" part of the essay, compiling all the reasons your readers need in order to believe whatever the rest of the essay will try to convince or tell them about.